These are the books I have found most useful in researching Simon and his world.

 (1905) The conflicting political, economic and spiritual forces in the Roman Empire.
 Most interesting for its descriptions of the philosophies of the day, especially Stoicism and Epicureanism, with so much in common with, yet so alien to, Christianity.

-(1930) This very useful book pulls together all the conflicting influences that resulted in the Church’s dominance of the later ancient world: Jewish religion, Hellenic philosophy, Egyptian mysticism, pagan mythology; oh yes, and a couple of preachers from Galilee and Tarsus too.
+(1930) In this very useful book, the devoutly Christian (as people were in those far-off days) Scott pulls together all the conflicting influences that resulted in the Church’s dominance of the later ancient world: Jewish religion, Hellenic philosophy, Egyptian mysticism, pagan mythology; oh yes, and a couple of preachers from Galilee and Tarsus too.
 Simon will encounter all of them, some more intimately than others.
 (For Professor Scott, of course, it’s not historical forces and serendipity, but the will of God working through all these different elements to create a new divine order for humanity, a creation which continues to unfold to this day.
 Not entirely successfully, mind you: heathens, heretics and Catholics still cling to the errors of the past, but there is yet hope that all people may some day come around to the essence of Christianity as espoused at the Union Theological Seminary, New York.)

 (1936) I actually bought this on a trip to Cairo, so was able to get the full benefit of content and atmosphere.
 Like Simon, Brunton explored Egypt in search of ancient mysteries and the interesting characters who held them.
 I have put a couple into, and stolen the title for, Volume I of The Acts.